wso2-extensions/esb-connector-redis/docs/workingWithConnectionInRedis.md

 ```

 **Properties**
-* redisMessage: The message, which we want to print.
+* redisMessage: The message that you want to echo.

 **Sample request**

-Following is a sample REST/JSON request that can be handled by the append operation.
+Following is a sample REST/JSON request that can be handled by the echo operation.

 ```json
 {